Cyfrin/OpenPositions/positions/developer_marketer.md

 - Design and spearhead content marketing strategies
 - Write and oversee the creation of long-form educational content and Twitter threads
-- QC and advise XFN teams to create blog announcements and technical docs optimized for SEO
+- Provide sales and marketing support in building a pipeline of leads to meet business plans, quotas and company objectives.
+- Develop strategies and tactics to get the word out about Cyfrin and drive qualified traffic
+- Deploy successful marketing campaigns and own their implementation from ideation to execution
+- Experiment with a variety of organic and paid acquisition channels like content creation, content curation, pay-per-click campaigns, event management, publicity, social media, lead generation campaigns, copywriting, performance analysis
+- Produce valuable and engaging content for our website and blog that attracts and converts our target groups
+- Build strategic relationships and partner with key industry players, agencies and vendors
+- Measure and report on the performance of marketing campaigns, gain insight and assess against goals
+- Analyze consumer behavior and adjust email and advertising campaigns accordingly.
-- Collaborate with design and product teams to produce high quality visual content
+- Collaborate with design and product teams to produce high-quality visual content
 - Write press releases on partnership announcements, customer spotlights, and product releases
 - Interview partners and customers to produce engaging case-study content
 - Work with Cyfrin engineers and auditors to produce high-intent, technical content on web3 topics